 Cost of attendance: MBS program

-The cost of attendance (COA), also referred to as the “student budget,” is the estimated expenses a student will incur during the academic year for tuition and fees paid to Geisinger Commonwealth School of Medicine and for academic and living expenses related to enrollment.
+The cost of attendance (COA), also referred to as the “student budget,” is the estimated expenses a student will incur during the academic year for tuition and fees paid to Geisinger Commonwealth School of Medicine (GCSOM) and for academic and living expenses related to enrollment.

-Students should review the COA determine if the estimated expenses can be minimized in any way.
+Students should review the COA to determine if the estimated expenses can be minimized in any way.
 If you need the full amounts listed for each expense item, then you will need financial assistance up to the total COA.
 However, living expenses are estimated and students may set an individual budget that is less than the total cost of attendance, thereby minimizing the amount needed to borrow.
 If needed, the Financial Aid Office is available for budgeting assistance.
 See below for breakdown of allowable cost of living expenses.

 Although a student’s non-tuition/fees costs vary considerably according to individual means, lifestyle choices and budgeting skills, federal aid regulations mandate that financial aid offices develop annual COA budgets that define and limit expenses eligible for financial aid funding.
 The COA budget provides for a modest but feasible student lifestyle.